-Twenty some years ago, he answered, “The best reel that I have found for the price is this one,” he said as he pointed to the Marryat.
+Twenty some years ago, he answered, “The best reel that I have found for the price is this one,” he said as he pointed to the Marryat CMR 7.
 “It’s light weight, made with precision-tolerances in Japan, and balances well on my light rod.
 It has an ultra-fine drag settings which allow you to use 7X tippet without breaking it, as a result of the reel’s fine action.
-But many companies make beautiful reels.
+But many companies now make beautiful reels.
 Some reels are very light weight, but it only have a click drag system.
 I prefer a fine disk drag adjustment.
 You are only limited by your pocketbook and your personal preference.
 Choose one rationally.
 The light weight and drag system of a reel should be your paramount concern.”

-However, other students of Rim’s have since discovered that back when only bamboo rods were available, Rim’s first ultra-light weight reel was a Hardy Featherweight (I am sure the name alone was a selling point to Rim in those days where ultra-light was nearly unheard of) and favored it for that reason.
-I have followed this experimentations by Rim and his students and I simply do not like the loud click drag it offers with minimal adjustments for the fine tension variations needed on larger fish versus smaller fish.
+However, other students of Rim’s have since discovered that back when only bamboo rods were available, Rim’s first ultra-light weight reel was a Hardy Featherweight (I am sure the name alone was a selling point to Rim in those days where ultra-light was nearly unheard of) and favored it for that reason alone.
+I have followed this line of quizical experimentation that Rim also shares, and I simply do not like the loud click drag it offers with minimal adjustments for the fine tension variations needed on larger fish versus smaller fish.
+Rim said the same.
 Rim later purchased several Hardy Flyweights, which were even lighter in weight, but didn’t offer any drag adjustment whatsoever.
 However, the new Hardy DX Large Arbor is a decent reel for the money, but is slightly lacking in the range of fine drag adjustments (it works well enough, but you are wishing you could turn the knob a micrometer and you can’t get it to adjust that finely, it’s often slightly too heavy of a drag or slightly too fine).